daniel5151/clicky/resources/NOTES.md

 # Notes

-A grab-bag of facts / thoughts I discover.
+A grab-bag of facts I collect / thoughts I have while working on clicky.

 ---

+Sep 15, 2019

 As it turns out, calling the iPodLinux / Rockbox bootloaders "bootloaders" is a little bit misleading, as they aren't actually the code which runs immediately after power-on!